 Anaerobic effluent will carry biomat producing bacteria with it into the drain field.
 Biomat will fill the voids in the infiltrative soils and clog the voids.
 These bacteria will also clog the voids between the silt particles with biomat making the silt non-permeable.
 Remove the biomat from the infiltrative soil voids and the silt and you now have a functional drain field.

 Now we have the pitch.
 But a real solution.
-This is where the Septic Genie and the Pirana come into play.
-They both remove biomat from the silt and the infiltrative soils by biologically reducing the viscosity of the biomat slime (liquifying), thus creating permeability, and eventually consuming it.
-The effluent that leaves a septic tank with either a Pirana or Septic Genie operating within it will not contain the biomat producing bacteria nor a significant amount of organic matter that can clog soil pores or soil voids.
+This is where the Pirana System comes into play.
+They both remove biomat from the silt and the infiltrative soils by biologically reducing the viscosity of the biomat slime (liquifying), thus creating permeability, and then the Pirana System will eventually consuming the biomat.
+The effluent that leaves a septic tank with a Pirana operating within it will not contain the biomat producing bacteria nor a significant amount of organic matter that can clog soil pores or soil voids.
 The effluent now has nearly the same clogging properties as rain water or drinking water though you absolutely shouldn't drink septic effluent (I know some people I believe should).
 Which is to say both don't clog pores or voids.

 This means that the infrastructure of the drain field has value.
 We don't need to throw it away; or spend thousands of dollars replacing the drain field; or worry about unknown costs for landscape repair to have a functioning drain field.